-So many cultures have decorated-egg traditions, from kokkina avga (I have a Greek tía and cousin who make these!), to Ukrainian pysanky, with intricate designs drawn in beeswax.
-And in many Latinx families (including mine) there are cascarones, confetti-filled eggs.
+So many cultures have decorated-egg traditions, from Greek kokkina avga to Ukrainian pysanky.
+And in many Latinx families, including mine, there are cascarones, confetti-filled eggs.
 (The Spanish word cáscara means shell).

 Cascarones are colorful, surprising a little mischievous—and super easy to make.
 You should totally try it.
 Here’s what you need:

 - Eggs (but don’t hard boil them!)

-- Something to decorate the eggs (We used food-coloring)
+- Something to decorate the eggs (We use food-coloring)

 - Tissue paper

 First you need to empty the eggs.
-The easiest way, for me, was to hold the egg, wider end up, and to gently tap it with the tip of a knife to poke a small hole.
-Then I used a pin to carefully widen the hole to roughly nickel-size.
+The easiest way, for me, is to hold the egg, wider end up, and to gently tap it with the tip of a knife to poke a small hole.
+Then I use a pin to carefully widen the hole to roughly nickel-size.

 Next, shake out the egg and rinse the empty shell.

-(A smart way to go about this might have been to plan ahead and start saving eggshells a couple of weeks in advance.
-But if you didn’t have that kind of foresight and need to use up a whole bunch of egg at once, I recommend custard pie.
+(If you plan ahead, you can start saving eggshells a couple of weeks in advance.
+But if you need to use up a whole bunch of egg at once, I recommend custard pie.
 Or flan.)

 After the eggshells are clean and dry, you can decorate.
 Hooray.